 The debris in this small city in western Brazil is part of the grand-scale mess of unfulfilled promises.
-Unfinished infrastructure projects were supposed to create a new metropolis, with modern roads and a light-rail system to whiz passengers to the city center from a gleaming 21st century airport in time for this year's World Cup.
+Unfinished infrastructure projects were supposed to create a new metropolis, with modern roads and a light-rail system to whiz passengers to the city center from a gleaming 21st century airport in time for this summer's World Cup.
 From the look of things, they won't be done in Cuiaba — or in the country's other 11 host cities, where many construction plans are hopelessly behind schedule, or have been canceled.

 "This work here that's right by the stadium, I think they'll get it finished," said Atilio Martinelli, who runs a locksmith business near the building site.
 "It'll be done poorly and at the last minute, but they'll at least finish it.
 But there is no way they'll finish most of the other projects.
 It's going to be a great humiliation for us."

 There was a time when South America's biggest country seemed like the perfect place for football's showcase event.
 It is the game's lone superpower and the home of Pele, its most famous brand.
 Instead, the country is a logistical mess and bracing for potentially violent anti-government protests like the ones that surrounded a World Cup warm-up tournament last year.

 After Brazil was awarded the cup in 2007, politicians promised $8 billion would be spent on 56 airports, subway lines and other projects nationwide, in addition to $3.5 billion for construction or renovation of 12 stadiums for the tournament.
 Nine of the stadiums are finished, but just seven of the infrastructure projects have been completed with the competition three months away.